Haudenosaunee Confederacy Origin • Onondaga Lake • Sovereignty Near Syracuse

 Type: Leadership transformation

 Feared Onondaga leader Tadodaho resisted peace.
-After healing by Peacemaker/Hiawatha, he accepted — snakes removed, mind cleared — becoming first council chairman.
+After healing by the Peacemaker and Hiawatha, he accepted the law — snakes removed, mind cleared — becoming the first Grand Council chairman.

 Period: 1600s–1794